 The Razer BlackShark V2 HyperSpeed Wireless are mid-range headphones with a lot of handy features.
 They come with a wireless dongle for gaming on consoles but also support Bluetooth, so you can stay connected to your smartphone simultaneously.
 Although they look nearly identical to the Razer BlackShark V2 Pro Wireless 2023, there are also a couple of changes, like making the boom mic non-detachable and adding wired USB support.

-TheĀ Razer BlackShark V2 HyperSpeed are fair for neutral sound.
-Out of the box, these over-ears have a bright sound profile, making vocals and instruments sound harsh while sibilants like cymbals piercing.
-They also lack a lot of thumpy bass, so mixes sound a bit hollow.
-You may still prefer this sound since it can help emphasize imperfections in your mix.
+TheĀ Razer BlackShark V2 HyperSpeed are decent for neutral sound.
+Out of the box, these over-ears have a bright sound profile, making vocals and instruments sound a bit harsh while sibilants like cymbals piercing.
+They also lack a lot of thumpy bass, so mixes can sound a bit hollow.
+You may still prefer this sound since it can help emphasize voices.
 However, you can also finetune their sound to your liking using their companion software's graphic EQ and presets to your liking.
 They're prone to inconsistencies in audio delivery, though, so you'll need to adjust their fit, positioning, and seal each time you use them to achieve a more consistent sound.

 TheĀ Razer BlackShark V2 HyperSpeed are alright for commute and travel, but they're still gaming headphones and have a few drawbacks inherent to their design.
 They have a bulky design, especially due to their non-detachable boom microphone, and they lack a carrying case to protect them on the go.
-They also don't block out bass-range noise like the rumble of bus and plane engines, so you'll hear everything around you.
+They also don't block out bass-range noise like the rumble of bus and plane engines, so you'll hear a lot of your environment.
 On the upside, they have a comfortable fit suitable for long listening sessions, and their continuous battery life is pretty long.
 You don't need to worry about recharging them often.
+Plus, their Bluetooth connection is handy.

 TheĀ Razer BlackShark V2 HyperSpeed are gaming headphones and aren't really designed with sports and fitness in mind.
 They're bulky, and their boom mic can't be detached for a more streamlined design, making it easy to jostle them off your head during a tough run or workout.
 They also lack an IP rating for water resistance, though that's to be expected from over-ear gaming headphones.

 TheĀ Razer BlackShark V2 HyperSpeed are decent for office use.
 They come with a wireless USB dongle that you can use with your PC, and they support Bluetooth, allowing you to stay connected to your smartphone at the same time.
+Their comfortable design lets you wear them for long sessions.
 They don't leak much audio at high volumes, but they can't block out sounds like chatty coworkers well, so it's easy to be distracted by the world around you.
 Luckily, their continuous battery life is long enough that you won't need to charge it every day or every second or third day.

-TheĀ Razer BlackShark V2 HyperSpeed are decent for wireless gaming.
+TheĀ Razer BlackShark V2 HyperSpeed are good for wireless gaming.
 They have low latency using their wireless USB dongle, ensuring that your audio and visuals stay in sync during the heat of the moment, and you can even use their dongle while staying simultaneously connected to your smartphone via Bluetooth.
 They last over 81 hours continuously, so you don't need to charge them often, and their boom mic also offers a great overall performance.
-Unfortunately, their sound profile is pretty bright, and they lack bass, so you may want to put the graphic EQ or presets to work in their companion software.
+However, their sound profile is pretty bright, and they lack strong bass, so you may want to put the graphic EQ or presets to work in their companion software.
+The bass response is also impacted if you have thick hair or wear glasses.

-TheĀ Razer BlackShark V2 HyperSpeed are decent for wired gaming.
+TheĀ Razer BlackShark V2 HyperSpeed are good for wired gaming.
 You'll have full audio and mic compatibility with PCs and PlayStation consoles using their USB cable.
-Although their sound profile is quite bright, making dialogue and instruments sound harsh, you can adjust their sound using their companion software's graphic EQ and presets.
 Their boom mic is the stand-out star for gaming, though.
 It ensures your voice is clear and easy to follow, even in noisy environments.
+Although their frequency response is quite bright, making dialogue and instruments sound harsh, you can adjust their sound using their companion software's graphic EQ and presets.
+That said, if your hair is thick or if you wear glasses, these can cause the bass to sound weak by breaking the headset's over-ear seal.

 The Razer BlackShark V2 HyperSpeed are the sibling of the Razer BlackShark V2 Pro Wireless 2023 and support a wired USB connection in addition to Bluetooth and non-Bluetooth wireless.
 While not unusual for this brand, they also have a long-lasting continuous battery life of over 81 hours, which puts them well ahead of competitors like the SteelSeries Arctis Nova 7 Wireless.
 Their boom mic also delivers a great overall performance, which is important if you want to communicate with your teammates or enemies.
 Their mid-range price point is reflected in their okay build quality, which feels prone to breakage.